AviatrixSystems/Docs/HowTos/transit_dmz_vendors.rst

 The integrated functions by the Controller are the followings:

- - The Controller monitors the health of PAN software by using PAN API and performs switch over based on the API return status.
+ - The Controller monitors the health of Palo Alto Network software by using the VM-series API and performs switch over based on the API return status.
- - The Controller dynamically programs PAN route tables for any new propagated new routes discovered both from new Spoke VPCs and new on-prem routes.
+ - The Controller dynamically programs Palo Alto Network route tables for any new propagated new routes discovered both from new Spoke VPCs and new on-premise routes.

-Example of PAN API used:
+Example of Palo Alto Networks API used:

 1. get key: